AmirZulkifli/Mobile-XDK-Fiuu_Android_Library/README_GITHUB.md

     "Amount" - The transaction amount
     "OrderID" - The transaction order ID
-    "Channel" - The transaction channel description
+    "Channel" - The card type use
     "TranID" - The transaction ID generated by Fiuu "Domain" - Your Merchant ID

     "VrfKey" - You can verify payment using this formula -> VrfKey = md5(Amount+secret_key+Domain+TranID+StatCode)

     * Note: secret_key = Your account Secret Key in https://portal.fiuu.com/
-    * Notes: You may ignore other parameters and values not stated above
+    * Note: The other parameters and values not described above are for recorded purpose only

     =====================================
     * Sample error result in JSON string: